Surfnerd Logo

 While you enjoy your surf, keep in mind that the sea life can be a bit alarming; this stretch is known to have a fair share of sharks.
 Thereโ€™s also a good campsite just behind the point, which offers a nice spot for surfers wanting to camp out after a day on the waves.

-Surf reports and surf forecasts nearby Flat Rock Ballina
+Surf spots near Flat Rock Ballina

 New South Wales, Australia